The basic topic of mandatory e-invoicing has now arrived in most companies. The real uncertainty today lies elsewhere: in the details

 Read MoreArtificial intelligence (AI) in financial accounting

-In today's world, AI has the power to transform many industries, and finance is no exception.
+In today's world, artificial intelligence has the potential to transform many industries and finance is no exception.
 One of the areas where AI could make significant progress is financial accounting.

 Read MoreReturn rates - on the trail of returns

-Returns are increasingly burdening online trade.
-A key figure that is often used in a business context is the return rate.
+Returns are an increasing burden on online retail.
+A frequently used indicator in a business context is the returns rate.
 Returns are ordered goods that are sent back to the seller by the customer.
 These are used or unused goods.
-However, the return rate has different dimensions, which can be determined from the business figures.
+However, the returns rate has various dimensions that can be determined from the business figures.

 Read MoreSurvive the supply chain crisis with an ERP

-Disrupted supply chains and rising costs currently affecting manufacturing and trading companies were first triggered by the pandemic and now exacerbated by the war in Ukraine.
-The latest reports on the business climate are causing many companies to switch to crisis mode or at least to deal intensively with an intensification of the crisis.
-Luckily, companies that have a solid ERP system in place have an important tool at their disposal.
-Automated inventory management can be essential for businesses impacted by disrupted supply chains looking to weather these uncertain times.
+Disrupted supply chains and rising costs, which are currently affecting manufacturing and trading companies, were first triggered by the pandemic and have now been exacerbated by the war in Ukraine.
+The latest reports on the business climate are causing many companies to switch to crisis mode or at least to focus intensively on a worsening of the crisis.
+Fortunately, companies with a solid ERP system have an important tool at their disposal.
+Automated inventory management can be essential for companies that are affected by disrupted supply chains and want to survive these uncertain times.

 Read MoreNo GoBD without process documentation

-All companies today have to observe the GoBD-compliant storage of certain documents.
-Proper archiving alone is not enough.
-Procedure documentation must state which specific measures and procedures are to be taken.
+Today, all companies must comply with the GoBD-compliant storage of certain documents.
+However, correct archiving alone is not enough.
+The specific measures and procedures to be taken must be set out in procedural documentation.

 Read MoreManage batches for medical devices

 Companies that manufacture medical devices in particular are obliged to manage these products in batches.
-This applies in particular to all products for implantation, in vitro diagnostics and all products made from substances of animal origin.
-Batch management for medical devices is a legal requirement that must be strictly observed.
+This applies in particular to all products for implantation, in-vitro diagnostics and all products manufactured from substances of animal origin.
+Batch management for medical devices is a legal requirement that must be strictly adhered to.
 The batch number documents both the manufacturing process and the raw materials used.
-In certain circumstances, lot numbers may be used to initiate product recalls.
+Under certain circumstances, batch numbers can be used to initiate product recalls.

-Inconvenient but true, an ERP upgrade is almost inevitable after a period of running the business software.
-Renewal is often the vehicle for a digital transformation that enables new lines of business, significantly improves usability and increases efficiency.
+Inconvenient but true, an ERP upgrade is almost inevitable after a certain period of business software operation.
+A renewal is often the vehicle for a digital transformation that enables new lines of business, significantly improves user-friendliness and increases efficiency.

 Read More